 II.
 Objective of Regulation

-To assure compliance by Brookdale Community College with the applicable provisions of the NEW JERSEY PUBLIC ACCESS TO GOVERNMENT RECORDS ACT (the “ACT”), effective July 8, 2002.
+To assure compliance by Brookdale Community College with the applicable provisions of the New Jersey Public Access to Government Records Act (the “Act”), effective July 8, 2002, and as amended.
 This regulation evidences the commitment of the College to make government records, as defined in the Act, readily accessible for inspection, copying, or examination, while safeguarding from public access, proprietary or personal information entrusted to the College with the reasonable expectation that the College will treat the information as confidential and/or private.

-To recognize the appointment of the Director-Internal Audit, reporting directly to the President, as Custodian of Government Records (the “Custodian”).
-This position shall be responsible for discharging the duties assigned by the Act.
+To recognize the appointment of the Legal Affairs Officer, reporting directly to the President, as the Custodian of Government Records.

 III.
 Authority